erikschmutz/empty-graphql-service/README.md

 - `npm run start:dev`- Starts application for development.
 Refreshes the server when any changes is made.

 - `npm run build`- Compiles and build the application.
 Produces a dist folder which can be run directly by NodeJS without TypeScript.
+It uses **gulp** to add html files and assert that the structure is correct.

 - `npm run migrate` - TypeOrm migration helper function mainly used by other scripts.
 You probably will not need to use this one!